-The 2023 agenda has been announced!
-Take a look at the program, which features expert speakers from SGS, the FDA, Intertek, Solvias, Novo Nordisk, GSK, PPD, SafeBridge, Sartorius, and more, covering important industry topics such as medical devices, tox evaluation, material selection, single use, study designs, and more!
+2024 information coming soon!
+Take a look at the 2023 program, which featured expert speakers from SGS, the FDA, Intertek, Solvias, Novo Nordisk, GSK, PPD, SafeBridge, Sartorius, and more, covering important industry topics such as medical devices, tox evaluation, material selection, single use, and study design.

 The new International Organization for Standardization ISO 10993-17: Toxicological Risk Assessment of Medical Device Constituents is essential for the evaluation of toxicological hazards of extractable/leachable chemicals detected in from medical device extracts.
 The new ISO 10993-17 is currently in the final draft phase and vastly different to the first version which was published in 2002 and last revised in 2012.
 The document is now in its final draft phase and thought to be published at the end of this summer.
 Along with the major changes presented in the new standard, more toxicological evaluation tools are offered to decrease the burden of assessing the toxicological risk of chemicals extracted from medical devices.
 This presentation will provide a brief overview of the new standard and also evaluate the potential impacts to chemical characterization for medical devices (ISO 10993-18).